BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

     * Type III: Reversed Weibull distribution
 2. Fisher-Tippett-Gnedenko theorem
     * General approach: max-stable distributions as invariants/fixed points/attractors and EVD types as equivalence classes
-    * Khinchin's theorem (law of Convergence of Types)
+    * Khinchin's theorem (Law of Convergence of Types)
     * Necessary conditions of maximium stability
     * Fisher-Tippett-Gnedenko theorem (Extreme Value Theorem)
     * Distributions not in domains of attraction of any maximum-stable distributions
 3. Von Mises sufficient conditions for a distribution to belong to a type I, II or III
     * Pre-requisites from survival analysis
     * Von Mises conditions proof
-    * Generalizations of Theorem 3.3: auxiliary function and von Mises function
+    * Generalizations of von Mises condition for Type I EVD: auxiliary function and von Mises function
 4. Necessary and sufficient conditions for a distribution to belong to a type I, II or III
     * Pre-requisites from Karamata's theory of slow/regular/extended regular variation
     * Necessary and sufficient conditions of convergence to Types II or III EVD
     * Necessary and sufficient conditions of convergence to Type I EVD
-5. Summary and practical applications
+5. Summary and examples of practical application

 ## 1. Problem statement and Generalized Extreme Value distribution